 - An actuarial valuation for accounting purposes is performed annually at September 30 and extrapolated to December 31.
-This valuation is based on best estimates, with the important exception of the discount rate which is prescribed by International Financial Reporting Standards (IFRS), IAS 19 (Revised), and only takes into account the benefits already earned to date by current retirees, deferred members and active members, as well as contributions already received by the Plan. - An actuarial valuation for funding purposes is required to be prepared every three years.
+This valuation is based on best estimates in accordance with Chartered Professional Accountants (CPA) Handbook Section 4600. - An actuarial valuation for funding purposes is required to be prepared every three years.
 It determines the long-term financial health of the Plan at current contribution rates.
 In preparing the funding valuation, the actuary projects the Plan's benefit costs (including inflation protection) and compares them to plan assets.

-In 2014, the Plan recognized an actuarial deficit of \$180 million for accounting purposes (financial statement reporting), compared to a \$103 million deficit at the previous year end.
-The pension obligations increased by \$86 million, primarily as a result of a decrease in the discount rate and a change in the mortality assumption, offset by higher investment earnings than forecast.
+In 2015, the Plan recognized an actuarial accounting deficit of \$179 million (financial statement reporting), compared to a \$180 million deficit at the previous year end.
+The pension obligations decreased by \$30 million, primarily as a result of benefits paid during the year.